kripthor/BsidesLX2022-HWCTF/README.md

 A2.
 A small air loop is more than enough.

-# -----END FAQ FOR THE HARDWARE CHALLENGE-----
+# ----END FAQ FOR THE HARDWARE CHALLENGE----